dupgit/sauvegarde/docs/API.md

 "hash_list" field should contains hashs of data in an ordered way and base64 encoded.

-The serveur answers a hash_list that may be empty.
+The server answers a hash_list that may be empty.
 This hash list is the hashs that the server needs.
 The server should not ask for hash that it already has.
 Example: